kashalo/vue-table-ak/README.md

 # VUE Table AK

-Interactive table is responsive VUE table component with powerful features which give you the flexibility to use in any web projects
+Interactive table is responsive VUE table component with powerful features which give you the flexibility to use in any web projects and with any backend.

+In the botton of README I have included the basic of useage with Laraval as backend.
+[Laraval](#config-object)

 ## VUE Table AK Components Features